rosiel/islandora_solution_packs_tutorial/README.md

 # islandora_solution_packs_tutorial
 ## What is a solution pack?
-Solution packs are drupal modules that define, for a type of object, what happens throughout that  object's lifecycle.
+Solution packs are Drupal modules that define, for a type of object, what happens throughout that  object's lifecycle.
 A solution pack defines what happens on:
 * ingest - what forms are associated with this content type?
 What datastreams do they write to?
 Are there other steps during the ingest process?
 What other objects will this be associated with?
 * post-ingest - what derivatives are created?
 * display - how does the object's page look?